Dennis Liberty

 oil on canvas, 8 x 18 in., $2,450.00

-A bit about the ethos of the paintings.
 I've reached an age where I can look back and reflect on all the artwork I have created since I told the world at age 11, “I am an artist.”
-My year of isolation in 2021 during COVID-19 gave me the opportunity to wander through thousands of slides and photos took of landscapes and other scenes from the 1960s to the 1990s.
+During 2021-22, I took the opportunity to wander through the thousands of slides and photos I took of landscapes and other scenes from the 1960s to the 1990s.
 I noticed that I hadn’t used human or animal models in my paintings for a very long time.
 I've reexamined images that I painted previously to figure out what worked.
 I've also discovered images that resonate with me now, that didn't captivate me originally.
 Additionally, my skills have improved since the 1970s.
 Even so, I am still learning how to manipulate paint.

 Backyard Buddy 2020